StuartMacKay/crispy-forms-gds/docs/components/footer.rst

 in a ``{% block footer__meta %}`` tag.

 .. note::
-    The footer__meta block is specifically overridden in the Demo site as Wildfish does not have permission to display the crown copyright symbol.
+    The footer__meta block is specifically overridden in the Demo site as the author does not have permission to display the crown copyright symbol.

 There is also an empty block for site navigation, ``{% block footer__navigation %}``, but it is really only intended as a guide - the footer section has quite a bit of variation